Every Day Better Choices As 'A Finger Up' To The World's Injustices

 - Jan 16

 In the supermarket, I would check the label on the avocados.
-If they're from Israel, I will quickly put them down and buy another or do without.
-Such a tiny insignificant action on the out-set but collectively it can be huge.
+If they're from Israel, I will quickly put them down and buy another or do without - they're on my boycott list.
+Such a tiny insignificant action on the out-set - but collectively it can add up to be huge.

-Mainly, it is huge, because I know I am not complicit with Israel's genocide.
+Truthfully, it is huge, because we can know that we are not complicit with Israel's genocide.
 It is a huge win in a world where the ability to speak out about the abhorrant behaviour of government and business is being squashed each year.

-We need to take such some action, because otherwise we'll feel even more powerless than we already do.
+The world is feeling overwhelmingly unjust.
+Wars are raging all over the planet, powerful voices are silencing others, and profit outweighs compassion and justice.
+We should not simply despair, because this is useless.
+We need to take some action, however small they seem, because otherwise we'll feel even more powerless than we already do.
 We need to do it for ourselves, before we do it for others.

-Such actions, such better choices, strengthen ourselves, and allow us in turn, help us to get to the main work of strengthening others.
+Each ordinary choice can become a quiet act of resistance.
+Such actions, such better choices, strengthen ourselves, and allow us in turn, help us to get to the main work of strengthening others - a finger up to the systems that profit from harm.

 You can make an extra donation to charity, you can say a kind word, you can raise awareness, you can volunteer, you can plant a tree, you can enjoy more plant based meals....